sc-ventures/cloudbreak-documentation/docs/cb-credentials.md

 ### Modify an Existing Credential

-To view credential details, follow these steps.
+You can modify an existing Cloudbreak credential by following these steps.

+> Credential name cannot be changed.
+> Sensitive parameter values will not be displayed and you will have to reenter them.

 **Steps**

 1. In the Cloudbreak UI, select **Credentials** from the navigation pane.
 2.Click on <img src="../images/edit.png" alt="On" />  next to the credential that you want to edit.
 3. When done making changes, click **Save** to save your changes.

 ### Set a Default Credential